SatishPallyvela/experiments-6-10/Readme6.md

 > * How widgets inherit styles from the app’s theme automatically.
 >   This helps build clean, modular, and visually consistent Flutter apps.”

----

-Would you like me to make this into a **spoken script** (like what exactly to say while showing code line-by-line in class)?
-That version would be very natural and teacher-friendly for oral explanation.

 <!-- Desktop View -->
 ![alt text](image-1.png)